Mark (rapper): 2012–2016: Pre-debut

 In 2012, Mark joined SM Entertainment as a trainee after passing the SM Global Audition in Vancouver, Canada.

 On December 16, 2013, he was introduced as a member of SM Rookies, a pre-debut team of trainees under SM Entertainment.
-As a part of the SM Rookies program, in October 2014, he and several his co-members appeared on the Mnet-produced Exo 90:2014, a show starring labelmates Exo, where they perform dances to K-pop songs from the 1990s.
+As a part of the SM Rookies program, in October 2014, he and several of his co-members appeared on the Mnet-produced Exo 90:2014, a show starring labelmates Exo – where they perform dances to K-pop songs from the 1990s.

 In 2015, Mark and other SM Rookies members starred as Mouseketeers in a Korean revival of The Mickey Mouse Club, which aired on Disney Channel Korea.
 The show included musical performances, games, and skits, similar to the original American show.
 It aired from July 23 to December 17, 2015, hosted by Leeteuk of Super Junior.